 While a Linux environment is not required to connect to the VPN, we strongly recommend you use a Linux VM.
 If you do not have a Linux VM setup, please see the article below:

-If you want to view and use the currently available VPN controls, you can do so from any page by clicking on the Connections icon next to your profile picture at the top right of the page you're currently on.
+If you want to view and use the currently available VPN controls, you can do so from any page by clicking on the Connect to HTB button next to your profile picture at the top right of the page you're currently on.